-At the end of each year, many condo associations direct their focus to the future and begin to prepare the coming years’ annual budget.
-While budgeting is undoubtedly one of the most challenging aspects of serving on a condo board it’s not impossible.
+Towards the end of each calendar year, condo and HOA communities will direct their focus to the future and begin to prepare the annual budget for the year ahead.
+While budgeting is undoubtedly one of the most challenging aspects of serving on a board, it’s not impossible.

-As with any difficult task, it helps to approach it in different stages and take it one step at a time.
+As with any difficult task, it helps to approach this job in different stages and take it one step at a time.

 Your budget is meant to ensure that you’re adequately prepared for the year.
-Read on for helpful tips on how to properly manage your HOA or condo association’s yearly budget.
+Read on for helpful tips on how to properly manage your HOA or condo association’s annual budget.